hms-networks/IgnitionEwonConnector/readme.md

    * **Tag Names Contain Periods** - Check this if your Ewon tag names contain periods.
 If your tag names contain periods they must not contain underscores.
    * **Poll Rate in Minutes** - Interval for how often data will be pulled from Datamailbox.
    * **Live Data Poll Rate in Seconds** - Interval for how often data will be pulled from an Ewon when realtime reads are activated.
-   * **Read all values in realtime** - Option to always read values in realtime.
-      * **Note:** This disables Datamailbox reads.
-Values logged on the Ewon are not logged in Ignition when this option is enabled.

 * **Ewon Account Information**
    * **Account** - Your Talk2M account name.